Which model is a better fit for you?

-Employers may choose to “bundle” multiple services for their retirement plans with one provider, or select two or more specialist service providers in an “unbundled” arrangement.
-In a bundled approach, the recordkeeper performs tasks typically reserved for the third-party administrator (TPA).
-Alternatively, an unbundled retirement plan combines the recordkeeper’s focus on technology and participant experience with the independent TPA’s expertise in plan design, compliance, and regulatory governance.
-Let’s take a closer at these models and the advantages of each.
+Unbundled Option: In this approach, employers select two or more specialist retirement plan service providers in an “unbundled” arrangement.
+An unbundled retirement plan combines the recordkeeper’s focus on technology and participant experience with the independent TPA’s expertise in plan design, compliance, and regulatory governance.

 The bundled retirement plan model

 The bundled provider offers investments, recordkeeping services, a participant interface (website and/or call center), and plan administration (plan design, compliance testing, Form 5500 filing, etc.) as a package deal.
 However, bundled providers may have limited plan design and document flexibility.
 This is due to their automation requirements and reliance on the employer’s involvement in day-to-day plan functions.
 Therefore, employers with confidence in their ability to perform retirement plan responsibilities, who desire simple plan design and require limited administrative guidance often select the bundled service arrangement.
-But, the bundled arrangement rarely meets the complete needs of employers.
-This is because the service model is typically designed as a “boxed” solution around the bundled provider’s capabilities versus the employer’s unique needs.

 The unbundled retirement plan model

 Unbundled retirement plans feature the TPA and the recordkeeper bringing their unique expertise to the plan and working collaboratively in the best interest of the participants and employer.
 The recordkeeper provides investment options, detailed recordkeeping and reporting services, and the participant platform.
 Alternatively, the TPA proactively consults on plan design and documents, performs compliance testing, and ensures timely government reporting.
 The TPA also customizes administration services to meet the needs of companies working in changing environments and guides the employer through plan enhancements that adapt to these needs.
-Therefore, employers desiring custom plan design and a dedicated retirement plan consultant focused on their plan may prefer an unbundled service model.

 A closer look at the pros and cons of bundled and unbundled models